Viscount Bolingbroke: Baronies and viscountcies

-A younger son of John St John, 3rd Baronet, was elected for Wiltshire and Wootton Bassett, Wiltshire equally his son in turn (4th Baronet).
-In 1716 the latter was created Baron St John, of Battersea in the County of Surrey, and Viscount St John, with remainder to his second son (who inherited) and in default third son, as his eldest son Henry St John had already been created Baron St John, of Lydiard Tregoze, and Viscount Bolingbroke in 1712 (see below).
-He also represented Wootton Bassett in Parliament.
+Henry St John, 4th Baronet was elected MP for Wiltshire and Wootton Bassett, Wiltshire.
+In 1716 he was created Baron St John, of Battersea in the County of Surrey, and Viscount St John, with remainder to his second son (who inherited) and in default third son, as his eldest son Henry St John had already been created Viscount Bolingbroke in 1712 (see above).
+The 2nd Viscount St John also represented Wootton Bassett in Parliament.
 In 1751 his son, the 3rd Viscount, succeeded his uncle as 2nd Viscount Bolingbroke and 2nd Baron St John according to a special remainder in the letters patent.

 The titles have remained united since.
-The son of the "second son" mentioned, the 3rd and 4th Viscount, was elected briefly for Cricklade, Wiltshire.
+The 3rd Viscount Bolingbroke was elected briefly for Cricklade, Wiltshire.
 As of 2014 the titles are held by his descendant, the 8th Viscount Bolingbroke and 9th Viscount St John.
 He lives in New Zealand.
-As of 28 February 2014, the present Baronet has not successfully proven his succession and is therefore not on the Official Roll of the Baronetage, with the baronetcy considered dormant since 1974.
+As of 24 October 2025, he has not successfully proven his succession and is therefore not on the Official Roll of the Baronetage, with the baronetcy considered dormant since 1974.